A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 The simplest IPW estimator of the ATE is then:

 Note that only one of the two terms is active for any given unit.
-Furthermore, this presentation looks different than how the IPW is generally presented because we use $\pi$ as a function with different outputs depending on the value of $T$ rather than a scalar (Box \ref{Box:Notation}).

-To de-emphasize the contribution of units with extreme weights due to sparse data, sometimes the stabilized IPW is used:
+Furthermore, this presentation looks different than how the IPW is generally presented because we use $\pi$ as a function with different outputs depending on the value of $T$ rather than a scalar (Box \ref{Box:Notation}).\footnote{To de-emphasize the contribution of units with extreme weights due to sparse data, sometimes a ``stabilized" IPW is used \citep{glynn2010introduction}.}

 IPW weighting is attractive because if the propensity score $\pi$ is specified correctly, it is an unbiased estimator of the ATE.
 Moreover, the IPW is consistent if $\pi$ is estimated consistently \citep{rosenbaum1983central,glynn2010introduction}.